 Web Page Item Description Enable SIP Operation Enables or disables SIP operation.
-SIP Settings · Type the SIP server represented as either a numeric IP address in dotted decimal notation or the fully qualified host name (255 character limit [FQDN]).
-SIP Server Use this field to set the address (in dotted decimal notation or as a canonical name) of the SIP registrar.
+SIP Settings SIP Server Use this field to set the address (in dotted decimal notation or as a canonical name) of the SIP registrar.
 This field can accept canonical names of up to 255 characters in length.
 Backup SIP Server 1 Backup SIP Server 2 When the primary SIP Server goes offline and the device fails to register after the normal re-registration interval, the controller will fall back to using Backup SIP Server 1.
 If Backup SIP Server 1 fails, the device will use Backup SIP Server 2.
 If a higher priority SIP Server comes back online, the device will switch back to this server.
 You can leave the Backup SIP Server 1 and Backup SIP Server 2 fields blank.
+Use Cisco SRST When selected, the backup servers are handled according to Cisco SRST (Survivable Remote Site Telephony).
 Remote SIP Port Type the Remote SIP Port number (default 5060) (8 character limit).
 Local SIP Port Type the Local SIP Port number (default 5060) (8 character limit).
 Outbound Proxy Type the Outbound Proxy as either a numeric IP address in dotted decimal notation or the fully qualified host name (255 character limit [FQDN]).
 Outbound Proxy Port Type the Outbound Proxy Port number (8 character limit).
 SIP User ID Type the SIP User ID (up to 64 alphanumeric characters).
 Authenticate ID Type the Authenticate ID (up to 64 alphanumeric characters).
 Authenticate Password Type the Authenticate Password (up to 64 alphanumeric characters).
 Register with a SIP Server Check this box to enable SIP Registration.
 For information about Point-to-Point Configuration, see Section 2.3.5.2, "Point-to-Point Configuration".
-Re-registration Interval (in seconds) Type the SIP Registration lease time in minutes (default is 60 minutes) (8 character limit).
-Re-registration Interval (in seconds) Unregister on Reboot When selected, on boot, the device will first register with a SIP server with a expiration delay of 0 seconds.
+Re-registration Interval (in seconds) The SIP Registration lease time in seconds.
+Unregister on Reboot When selected, on boot, the device will first register with a SIP server with a expiration delay of 0 seconds.
 This has the effect of unregistering any current devices on this extension.
+Disable rport discovery When selected, the device is prevented from including the public WAN IP address in the contact information sent to remote SIP servers.
+This setting will generally only need to be enabled when using an SBC in conjunction with a remote SIP server.